rvndsngwn/paged-datatable/README.md

 ## Internationalization

+The following locales are supported.

+- Spanish (es)
+- English (en)
+- Dutch (de)

-At the moment of writing this, two locales are supported, `en` for english, and `es` for spanish.
-To localize the table, make sure to add the following to your `localizationsDelegates` list:
+To internationalize the table, make sure to add the following to your `localizationsDelegates` list:

 ```dart
 localizationsDelegates: const [